Explore key cross-cutting themes

 - The Professional Qualification for Headship in Northern Ireland.

-Prospective headteacher candidates with Headship qualifications gained outwith the UK must first demonstrate eligibility for full registration with GTC Scotland in order to apply for SFH equivalency.
+Prospective headteacher candidates with headship qualifications gained outwith the UK must first demonstrate eligibility for full registration (as a teacher in a Scottish school) with GTC Scotland in order to apply for SFH equivalency.

 Once full registration has been demonstrated, candidates wishing to apply for SFH Equivalency must complete the application form below.